On this page:

 Domestic and stock use in each GMU is estimated based on the number of active bores according to the following function:

-• In areas managed by Goulburn-Murray Water and GWMWater, 2 ML usage per bore per year is assumed.
+- In areas managed by Goulburn-Murray Water and Grampians Wimmera Mallee Water, 2 ML usage per bore per year is assumed.

-GMUs are assigned domestic and stock bores based on:
+GMUs are assigned domestic and stock bores based on the:

 Some water for domestic and stock use is taken under a take and use licence.
 This is recorded within the licensed entitlement extraction volume and is not reported here.

-The Entitlements and use section includes two sub-sections, Entitlement volumes and Available water and use.
+The Entitlements and use section includes 2 sub-sections: Entitlement volumes and Available water and use.

-Entitlement volumes contains a table and a chart outlining the total licenced entitlement volume for urban, non-urban and (where relevant) power generation use types, within each GMU as of 30 June for each water year.
+The Entitlement volumes sub-sectioncontainsa table and a chart outlining the total licensed entitlement volume for urban, non-urban and (where relevant) power generation use types within each GMU as of 30 June for each water year.

 The total volume of groundwater entitlements that are outside management units (i.e. not in a GMU) is also shown for groundwater catchments.

-Available water and use contains a table outlining the following values, per use type per GMU for licensed use.
+The Available water and use sub-section contains a table outlining the following values for licensed use, per use type and per GMU.

-• Carryover is any water carried over from the previous year that could be taken.
+- Carryover is any water carried over from the previous year that was available to use.
 Carryover in a particular system is only available if the Minister for Water has made a declaration under section 62A of the Water Act 1989.

-• Total water available is the volume of water that was available under licences to be taken in 2021-22.
-This is the sum of the first three components: carryover, water allocated and the net of the in or out trade of water.
+- Total water available is the volume of water that was available under licences to be taken in a given year.
+This is the sum of 3 components: carryover, water allocated and the net of the in or out trade of water.

-• Water taken is the volume of water taken and used during the water year under licenses.
+- Water taken is the volume of water taken and used during the water year under licences.

 Note that total water available is distinct from the permissible consumptive volume (PCV).
 PCV represents the maximum volume that can be licensed and used in a GMU as declared by the Minister for Water.
 The total water available represents the overall volume that is available to licence holders in each individual year.
 The available volume may change from year to year because of carryover and/or trade.